zampolli75/indigo/about.md

 - **Engineering Ingegneria Informatica (May 2014 - May 2016)**
 Junior Consultant
-I have specialized in the automotive sector, that see Fiat Chrysler Automobiles (FCA) as the main client.
-I work closely with the client covering functional analyst, and release manager duties.
+I specialized in the automotive sector that sees Fiat Chrysler Automobiles (FCA) as the primary client.
+I work closely with the client covering functional analyst, and release manager responsibilities.
-Tasks: development of BI dashboards (Qlikview) and web applications and the management of their entire lifecycle; gathering requirements; guaranteeing quality relases; managing the accountability and the planning of the project, dealing with incidents (bugs).
+Tasks: development and management of BI dashboards (Qlikview) and web applications; gathering requirements; managing releases; managing the accountability and the planning of projects, dealing with incidents (bugs).

 ## <i class="fa fa-newspaper-o" aria-hidden="true"></i> Media Contributions